SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation

 \section{Conclusions}

 In this work, we established a new method to create spatial compositions of 3D human motions.
 Given a set of textual descriptions, our \methodname model is able to generate motions that simultaneously perform multiple actions presented as textual input.
 We make use of the GPT-3 language model to obtain a mapping between actions and body parts to automatically create synthetic combinations of compatible actions.
 We use these synthetic motions to enrich the training of our model and find that it helps it generalize to new, complex, motions.
 We introduce multiple baselines and experiment with different data sources for this new problem.
 Our findings will open up possibilities for further research in fine-grained motion synthesis.
-Future work should explore jointly modeling spatial and temporal action composition.
+While here we focus on spatial composition, future work should explore jointly modeling spatial and temporal action composition.

-{ \textbf{Acknowledgements.} This work was granted access to the HPC resources of IDRIS under the allocation 2022-AD011012129R2 made by GENCI.
+{ \textbf{Acknowledgments.} This work was granted access to the HPC resources of IDRIS under the allocation 2022-AD011012129R2 made by GENCI.
 GV acknowledges the ANR project CorVis ANR-21-CE23-0003-01.
-The authors would like to thank Peter Kulits for proofreading and Benjamin Pellkofer for IT support. \textbf{Disclosure:} \url{https://files.is.tue.mpg.de/black/CoI_CVPR_2023.txt}
+The authors would like to thank Peter Kulits for proofreading and Benjamin Pellkofer for IT support.